Porto is a beautiful city that surprises everyone who visits it.

 The cable car ride

 Also, pay attention to your watch because the cellars close at five o’clock in the afternoon or six at the latest.

-Where to sleep in Porto?
+Where to Sleep in Porto?

-In Porto you will find a wide variety of hotels for all tastes and budgets.
-Check out the Booking link, it’s our favorite place to book hotels and choose the one that best suits your needs.
+In Porto, you will find a wide variety of hotels for all tastes and budgets.
+Check out the Booking link; it’s our favorite place to book hotels, and choose the one that best suits your needs.

-Put the dates you are going to travel on, add the note filter (we always look from 8 up), you can also add that you need parking or that accept pets, among many others.
+Put the dates you are going to travel on, add the note filter (we always look from 8 up), you can also add that you need parking or that you accept pets, among many others.

 If you are arriving in Portugal by plane, it’s best to pick up the rental car at the airport.
-The best deals on car rental are on Rentalcars.com, I invite you to take a look and check for yourself.
+The best deals on car rental are on Rentalcars.com; I invite you to take a look and check for yourself.